Hackers Don’t Hack — They Trick You: Social Engineering Explained

 CarGurus Vishing Attack — 2026

 A single vishing call resulted in 12.4 million customer records being stolen from the automotive marketplace platform.
 The attacker called CarGurus' customer service line, impersonating a corporate account manager.
 Using information gathered from data brokers and prior breach databases — including real employee names and account details — the attacker convinced a support agent to update account credentials and transfer access to multiple high-value dealer accounts.
-The attacker then used this access to extract the customer database.
 The entry point: one phone call, one cooperative support agent following standard helpfulness procedures.

 Building a Layered Defence Against Social Engineering